-GACNT Create an account within the group
+- GACNT Create an account within the group - WACNT Create any account

-WACNT Create any account
+Meaning ERR Value ?NO ROOM FOR USER ON DEVICE 4

-?NO ROOM FOR USER ON DEVICE The monitor cannot allocate one cluster for the UFD you are creating because the disk is too full.
+The monitor cannot allocate one cluster for the UFD you are creating because the disk is too full.

-Create User Account (Old Format) F0=0 ?PROTECTION VIOLATION The PPN is [0,0], or either the project or programmer number is 255.
-10 FATAL SYSTEM I/O FAILURE The account has been entered and the directory has been preextended.
+Meaning ERR Value PROTECTION VIOLATION 10 The PPN is [0,0], or either the project or programmer number is 255. ?FATAL SYSTEM I/O FAILURE 12 The account has been entered and the directory has been preex- tended.
 However, the account has not been given a password or quota because an internal consistency check has failed.
 Submit an SPR along with a SAVRES of the disk if you get this error.
-12 ?NAME OR ACCOUNT NOW EXISTS The account specified in the call currently exists on the device specified.
-16 ?ILLEGAL CLUSTER SIZE The cluster size specified in the call is either greater than 16 or is nonzero and less than the pack cluster size.
-See the RSTS/E System Manager's Guide for a discussion of valid cluster size values.
-23 ?DEVICE NOT FILE STRUCTURED The device specified is not a disk or the disk is open in non-file-structured mode.
-30 ?ILLEGAL BYTE COUNT FOR I/O The number of clusters specified in byte 3 is less than 0 or greater than 7.
-31 Or, the position specified in bytes 5 and 6 is beyond the end of the disk or the UFD, if placed at beyond the end of the disk or the UFD, if placed at the specified position, will extend beyond the end of the disk.
-See Table 1-8 for information on disk sizes.
+NAME OR ACCOUNT NOW EXISTS 16 The account specified in the call currently exists on the device specified.
+PILLEGAL CLUSTER SIZE 23 The cluster size specified in the call is either greater than 16 or is nonzero and less than the pack cluster size.
+See the $RSTS/E$ System Manager's Guide for a discussion of valid cluster size values.
+PROVICE NOT FILE STRUCTURED 30 The device specified is not a disk or the disk is open in non-file- structured mode.
+PILLEGAL BYTE COUNT FOR I/O 31 The number of clusters specified in byte 3 is less than 0 or greater than 7.
+Or, the position specified in bytes 5 and 6 is beyond the end of the disk or the UFD, if placed at the specified position, will extend beyond the end of the disk.
+See Table 1-1 for information on disk sizes.